davidmreed/ktema-org-zola/content/articles/on-the-sins-of-the-tso.md

 You build out a new, incremental release.
 It adds a really slick new feature, but the feature needs to be enabled by customers.
 That work takes a while - a few days of work for a skilled administrator.
 Your docs team write excellent content to enable admins, and your staff use that documentation to update the TSO.
 Now, new customers will start with that feature fully enabled and ready to use.
 They can realize the value on day 1.

 ... but what about your existing customers?
-They've already got customized orgs.
+Or your new customers who already own Salesforce orgs?
+They've already got customized orgs and don't need a new one matching your TSO.
 They cannot use the TSO to get your pre-built enablement for this new feature.
 Their admins are stuck doing those days of work based on your documentation.

 That's a shame.
 Is it a product-breaker?
 Probably not.
 But it means that you cannot deliver that value through any channel other than a brand-new customer org signup.